-Low in the NW in early evening is the bright star Arcturus, with Spica glowing low in the west amidst the 'dance of the three planets' described above.
+Low in the NW in early evening is the bright star Arcturus, with Spica glowing low in the west.
 Higher in the west (and just north of the Scorpion) is the curious constellation of Ophiuchus the Serpent Holder.
 One half of the Serpent stretches from the hands of Ophiuchus toward Arcturus and the Northern Crown in the NW, while the other extends along the Milky Way toward the Eagle.
 South of the Scorpion are the Altar, the Level and the Wolf, while further south we find the Centaur (including the Pointers) and the Southern Cross.
-Fomalhaut is now high in the east, with bright Achernar low in the southeast, ninth brightest star in the sky.
+Fomalhaut is now high in the east, with bright Achernar low in the southeast, ninth brightest star in the night sky.